albruevich/Text-Quest-Editor/README.md

 **Empty** — if a location has this type, its description is not displayed.
 Instead, the description of the transition that led to this location is shown.

-#### 3. Visit Limit
+#### 3. Passability

 You can limit the number of visits to a location.

-By default, a location has unlimited visits — the player can visit it any number of times.
+By default, a location has unlimited passability — the player can visit it any number of times.

 <img src="docs/loc_pass_1.webp" width="184">

 To set a limit:
-- uncheck the “Unlimited visits” checkbox,
+- uncheck the “Unlimited passability” checkbox,
 - specify the maximum number of visits.

-After reaching the limit, the location will no longer be available (the transition to it will not be shown).
+After the limit is reached, the location will no longer be available (the transition to it will not be displayed).

-For example: the player can visit a friend 3 times, and on the 4th time the location will no longer appear (the friend went on vacation).
+For example: the player can visit a friend 3 times, and on the 4th time the location will not appear (the friend has gone on vacation).

 <img src="docs/loc_pass_2.webp" width="199">

 This mechanism is also convenient for creating one-time locations.

-#### 4. Influence of a Location on Parameters
+#### 4. Location influence on parameters

-When entering a location, it can change the player's parameters.
+When entering a location, it can change the player’s parameters.

 To do this, select the required parameter: